yuufw/discord-emoji-backup/README.md

-# Discord Emoji Downloader 🤖✨
+# Discord Emoji Downloader Bot 🤖✨

 A Python script that downloads custom emojis from a server using a bot token.
 This project is useful for backing up or organizing custom emojis from a server.